jpreecedev/developerhandbook/src/pages/how-to-get-started-quickly-with-react/index.md

 ### Cons of Create-React-App

 - Has a broad range of functionality out-of-the-box, can be complex
-- Almost always refers to `yarn` instead of `npm`.
+- Docs almost always refer to `yarn` instead of `npm`.
 Most people do not have `yarn` and would have to know to install in separately, or that `npm` can usually be used in its place
 - All the configuration is "brushed under the rug" and you have to irreversibly "eject" the code to be able to make configuration changes

 ## How to get started with React using Parcel.js

 Parcel.js is the new kid on the block, and is a Webpack competitor.
 Parcel.js takes your code, analyses it and builds it automatically, no configuration needed.
-I have a more [comprehensive Parcel.js tutorial](/parcel.js/build-a-react-web-app-with-parcel/), but this is what you need to know;
+I have a more comprehensive [Parcel.js React tutorial](/parcel.js/build-a-react-web-app-with-parcel/), but this is what you need to know;

 - You create your `index.html` file, `index.js` file and link the two using a `script` tag.
 - Then add your React code to `index.js` in the same way that CodeSandbox does